Narasimha1997/blog/_posts/2022-03-31-Redis-Auto-Complete.md

 2) "bayer"
 3) "banana"
 ```
 But can we have multiple entries with same score?
-Yes, Redis allows that too, when we insert multiple entries to the sorted set with the same score, they are sorted lexicographically.
+Yes, Redis allows this as well, when we insert multiple entries to the sorted set with the same score, they are sorted lexicographically.
 This ordering is performed at bytes-level so any data type can be sorted lexicographically by comparing their raw bytes representation (using `memcmp()`).
 For example, let us try inserting `[pickle, pineapple, poet, pi, pin, pot, pen]` to a sorted set called "test2" with same score 0.
 ```
 127.0.0.1:6379> ZADD "test2" 0 "pickle"
 (integer) 1